 Choi previously served on the faculty of Purdue University and the Illinois Summer Youth Music program.
 She has collaborated with groups such as Ensemble VIM, PRIZM Ensemble and Seoul Clarinet Ensemble.
 She has performed with orchestras including the Richmond Symphony Orchestra, Heartland Festival Orchestra, Millikin Decatur Symphony Orchestra, Springfield Choral Society and Champaign Urbana Symphony Orchestra.

-She received solo and chamber awards from various competitions, including the Krannert Debut Artist Competition, Misbin Chamber Competition, Plowman Chamber Competition and the American Prize.
-She has performed in prestigious venues such as the National Arts Centre, Ottawa, and Carnegie Hall, among others.
-She was a member of National Orchestral Institute 2016 with a scholarship and has been a resident artist at the Atlantic Music Festival in Maine and Orchestre de la Francophonie in Montreal, Quebec.
-She can be heard on the Naxos recording American Series: Randall Thomson “Symphony No. 2” under James Ross.
+She received solo and chamber awards from various competitions, including Misbin Chamber Competition, and was a runner-up in the Krannert Debut Artist Competition.
+She has performed in such prestigious venues as the National Arts Centre in Ottawa and Carnegie Hall, among others.
+She was a member of the National Orchestral Institute with a scholarship, TIMF Academy Orchestra and Orchestre de la Francophonie in Montreal.
+In addition, she has been a resident artist at the Atlantic Music Festival.
+She can be heard on the Naxos recording American Classics Series: Randall Thompson, Symphony No. 2 under James Ross.

 Jiyeon received a Doctor of Musical Arts degree in music performance from University of Illinois Urbana Champaign, a Master of Music degree from the Eastman School of Music and a Bachelor of Music degree from Ewha Womans University.
 Her principal teachers include J. David Harris, Kenneth Grant and Jeongmin Song.